 - Storyline Online is the SAG-AFTRA Foundation’s award-winning children’s literacy website which streams videos featuring celebrated actors reading children’s books alongside creatively produced illustrations

 - ASCEL have some resources, such as the Toolkits for RhymeTime and BumpBooster, the latter has links to freely available nursery rhymes online, that can be shared

 - A growing number of children’s author and illustrators are now doing story reading or drawing sessions.
 These include:

 - Please follow the Wiltshire Libraries Twitter account for more of these.

 - Many children’s publisher’s offer fun activities on their websites linked to popular book characters or series, including:

-- National Shelf Service, is a new daily YouTube broadcast featuring eBook recommendations from professional librarians.
-Focusing on helping children and families discover new, diverse reading experiences, the broadcast will run Monday to Friday at 11am.
+- National Shelf Service, is a new weekly YouTube broadcast featuring book recommendations from professional librarians.
+Focusing on helping children and families discover new, diverse reading experiences, the broadcast will run every Monday at 11am until 5 October.

 - Visit the Wiltshire library Facebook pages at 6pm each evening for a bedtime story

 - Join Kathryn on the Malmesbury Library Facebook page at 11am on the first and third Saturdays of the month for live Saturdads (& mums) rhyme time session.